Senryoku/Deecy/Readme.md

 ## Things I know I have to do

 -   Debug, debug, debug.
+-   MMU: Currently disabled by default as it is still incomplete, and a performance hit.
--   MMU: Only supported for store queue writes using the pref intruction (used by Ikaruga for example)
+    -   Games using it only for store queue writes with the pref intruction (like Ikaruga) should work without enabling the full support.
+    -   Windows CE don't work at all yet, even with full emulation on (Crashes with PC=FFFFFD1F).
+    -   It is slow:
+        -   Exception handling resort back to the interpreter.
+        -   No effort was made to speed up normal operation either: It is still non functioning where it matters.
 -   AICA:
-    -   DSP
+    -   Debug
 -   Renderer:
     -   Framebuffer:
         -   Improve detection of writes to framebuffer (false positives?)